 The AICP Ethics Committee voted, in December 2021, to publish two recent disciplinary actions related to ethical misconduct.
-In accordance with Section E.10 of the AICP Code of Ethics and Professional Conduct, it is the sole discretion of the Ethics Committee as to whether or not to publish information on disciplinary actions and whether or not to include the names of members who have had disciplinary action imposed.
+By Section E.10 of the AICP Code of Ethics and Professional Conduct, it is the sole discretion of the Ethics Committee as to whether or not to publish information on disciplinary actions and whether or not to include the names of members who have had disciplinary action imposed.
 The two disciplinary actions are:

 The AICP credential of a local public planner was suspended — indefinitely — in October 2021, due to a violation of Rule of Conduct #25 (current Rule #6); i.e., a "wrongful act...that reflects adversely on our professional fitness."
 The suspension followed the AICP Ethics Officer's investigation of a misconduct complaint, which had been filed by a member of the local zoning board.

 The complaint concerned a series of phone text messages the planner had sent to the board member, which included derogatory comments about a city council member, as well as a member of the public.
 The Ethics Committee had recommended that the planner's suspension be of "an indefinite length," because the planner previously had been suspended for one year (in 2020) for a similar violation involving social media posts and emails.